- Getting Started: Architect WordPress Theme Documentation

 Account – Theme Options #

-In this area of your theme option you will be able to completely edit the WordPress account pages template, add your style for your login, register and reset WordPress pages following the Architect theme documentation.
+In this area of your theme option, you can completely edit the WordPress account pages template, add your style for your login, and register and reset WordPress pages following the Architect WordPress theme documentation, guide & tutorial.

 WooCommerce – Theme Options #